aakarsh31/Sound-Genes/README.md

 ## Chromosome Processor Usage

-1. Run the chromosome_processor script with an argument of output audio filename:
+1. Run the chromosome_processor script with an argument of output audio filename to generate a random chromosome and convert it to a wav file:
 	```bat
 	python chromosome_processor.py output.wav
 	```